jadychan/kwk-t1-github-pull-request-basics-teachers-l1/README.md

   done the work _on theirs directly_.
 [Here][pr] is a great example of a pull request on the `Ruby` codebase.

 Let's go over a conceptual example.
-It's OK if this feels a bit confusing at first, you'll work through this countless times and eventually your brain and fingers will both grasp what's going on.
+It's alright if this feels a bit confusing at first, you'll work through this countless times and eventually your brain and fingers will both grasp what's going on.